Laboratory

 np.ndarray

-- __call__(freq: float = None, patt_len: int | list[int] = None, Vout: float | list[float] = None, offset: float | list[float] = None, bsh: int | list[int] = None, skew: float | list[float] = None, mode: Literal['DATA', 'PRBS'] = None, order: int | list[int] = None, data: ndarray | list[numpy.ndarray] = None, CHs: int | list[int] = None)[source]
+- __call__(data_rate: float = None, patt_len: int | list[int] = None, amplitude: float | list[float] = None, offset: float | list[float] = None, bsh: int | list[int] = None, skew: float | list[float] = None, patt_type: Literal['DATA', 'PRBS'] = None, prbs: int | list[int] = None, data: ndarray | list[numpy.ndarray] = None, output: Literal[0, 1, 'ON', 'OFF'] = None, CHs: int | list[int] = None)[source]

 Configure the PPG3204 with the specified parameters for specified channels.